aboutroots/js-courses-ref/react/Max/README.md

 1. Make sure that you have a way of showing and hiding the modal.
 To show or hide the modal, use CSS transitions - let's say you want to have it flying from the top and also change the opacity
 2. Add some animations.
-Use your state to show or hide the backdrop and modal elements (ternary expression).
+Use your state to show or hide the backdrop and modal elements (to remove elements completely from the DOM - ternary expression).
 3. Add a button that shows and removes a red square.
 Do it with ReactTransitionGroup.

 MID: